 Over the past couple of months, we’ve introduced a few of the members of The Shortcut team, including our Talent Development Specialist Stefan and Chief Technology Officer Mojjammil.
 This time, we sat down and had a chat with someone you probably already know, even if you have no idea who she is — you might even have already spoken to her.
 Put your hands together for Jutismita Hazarika, The Shortcut’s Marketing and Communications Manager!
 Jutismita is the voice of The Shortcut’s social media channels, so if you’ve ever read one of our posts or sent us a message, odds are the person behind the words was Jutismita.
-A bit of an underdog, she contributes to The Shortcut from out of the spotlight — so let’s put her in the spotlight for a change!
+She contributes to The Shortcut from out of the spotlight — so let’s put her in the spotlight for a change!

 Tell us a little bit about yourself.

 I am originally from Assam, a north-eastern state in India famous for its tea and one-horned rhinos.
 But I attended college and university in Delhi and worked there for many years before moving to Helsinki.
 I have an educational background in English literature and Mass Communication with a specialisation in TV & film production.
 I started my career as a travel editor cum writer for a magazine, and then went on to work as a news editor and as a freelance content creator and marketer in between.
 Previously, I also worked at a digital marketing startup as a Communications Manager, designing and creating many marketing and social media campaigns for different international brands.

 I moved to Helsinki as a trailing spouse.
 I didn’t do my research well and it was only after moving here that I realised that I had to start from scratch — both with my career and my social life.

 How long have you been at The Shortcut?